Diffinitive/Diffinitive/grid_refactor.md

 end
 ```

+Could allow us to remove eval_on.

+## Do we need functions like `getcomponent`?
+Perhaps this can be more cleanly solved using map or a lazy version of map?
+That approach would be more flexible and more general requiring few specialized functions.

+(see "Lazy version of map for our needs?" above)

 ## Notes from pluto notebook
 - Är det dåligt att använda ndims om antalet index inte matchar?
    - Tex ostrukturerat grid